cosmos/sdk-tutorials/hello-world/tutorial/index.md

   total: "1"
 ```

-Let's check if it has been acknowledge on Earth:
+To check if the packet has been acknowledged on Earth:

 ```
 planetd q blog list-sentPost